aolenevme/lint-fs/README.md

 npm install -g lint-fs
 ```
 2. Configure
-Create the [`lint-fs.yaml`](lint-fs.yaml.example) file in the root of your project and specify the structure of your project using the power of [ECMAScript Regular Expressions](https://regex101.com/) for rules!
+Configure the [`lint-fs.yaml`](lint-fs.yaml) file in your project's root and specify your project's structure using the power of [ECMAScript Regular Expressions](https://regex101.com/) for rules!

 3. Run
 ```